-mechanism in the study area.
+- 475 the increase in AET by drying out the soil surface, weakening the vegetation, or even causing vegetation death to decrease AET.
+Therefore, the energy factors such as temperature and light are omitted in our model as our model aims to capture the most critical mechanism in the study area.
 The success of the model in replicating nonlinear hydrological dynamics proves that the core factors has been identified.
-However, for regions with energy limitation, such as the high latitudes and the tropics, energy factors could serve as the primary factors and the soil water-vegetation interaction should be modified into the interaction between energy (temperature/light) and vegetation.
+For regions with energy limitation, such as high latitudes and tropic regions, energy factors could serve as the primary factors and the soil water-vegetation interaction should be modified into the interaction 480 between energy (temperature/light) and vegetation.